Ivy Street Community Garden Orientation

 Hello and welcome to Ivy Street Community Garden!

 This garden has been lovingly tended since 2015, and remains one of the most desirable of our 10 community garden sites.
 The rock pathways, wood edged beds, and individual hose bibs revolutionized Garden City Harvest’s garden design while making neighbors and other community gardeners drool with envy.
 (For more information on the other nine community gardens, click here.)
 We hope you enjoy this special little garden nestled in Missoula’s slant street neighborhood.
-Please read all of the important information below so you are familiar with your garden’s amenities and resources.
+Please read all of the important information here and watch the video orientation below so you are familiar with your garden’s amenities and resources.
 We hope that with an understanding of all the pieces that make up this garden site, you will help us care for it and keep it functioning and thriving for the benefit of everyone.

 Important Housekeeping Items: